-- (d) search any person, personal luggage or conveyance; - (e) where a person does not comply with the provisions in paragraph (a) or (b), destroy or cause to destroy the regulated articles; or - order the owner or person in possession or in charge of the regulated articles, 25 including any articles produced through, or acquired through, from or by means of the regulated articles, to deal with those articles as provided in paragraph (b) irrespective of the degree of descent or relationship concerned, or the connection between the regulated articles. - (3) The executive officer may institute an inquiry and request information and 30 documentation from any person, to exercise his or her powers or perform his or her duties. - (4) The executive officer may inspect, sample, test or investigate regulated articles and conduct surveillances. - (5) The executive officer may audit delegates or assignees. - (6) The executive officer may issue or grant any order or relevant permit, including a phytosanitary certificate. - (7) When the executive officer issues or grants an order or relevant permit subject to technically justifiable conditions, he or she may at any time- - (a) amend the provisions or conditions concerned; or - (b) withdraw the order or relevant permit in writing. - (8) In a case where the executive officer issues or grants an order or relevant permit, he or she may at any time, on application, determine points of entry or exit other than the points of entry or exit prescribed in terms of this Act. - (9) The executive officer or an official who has been- - (a) delegated for this purpose under this Act; or - (b) declared to be a peace officer under section 334(1)(a) of the Criminal Procedure Act, 1977 (Act No. 5 of 1977), may issue an admission of guilt fine not exceeding R2500, as prescribed, to anyone who contravenes the provisions of sections 4 and 7.
+- (e) where a person does not comply with the provisions in paragraph (a) or (b), destroy or cause to destroy the regulated articles; or - (f)order the owner or person in possession or in charge of the regulated articles, including any articles produced through, or acquired through, from or by means of the regulated articles, to deal with those articles as provided in 5 paragraph (b) irrespective of the degree of descent or relationship concerned, or the connection between the regulated articles.

+(3) The executive officer may institute an inquiry and request information and documentation from any person, to exercise his or her powers or perform his or her duties.

+(4) The executive officer may inspect, sample, test or investigate regulated articles and conduct surveillances.

+(5) The executive officer may audit delegates or assignees.

+(6) The executive officer may issue or grant any order or relevant permit, including a phytosanitary certificate.

+(7) When the executive officer issues or grants an order or relevant permit subject to technically justifiable conditions, he or she may at any time-

+(a) amend the provisions or conditions concerned; or

+(b) withdraw the order or relevant permit in writing.

+(8) In a case where the executive officer issues or grants an order or relevant permit, 20 he or she may at any time, on application, determine points of entry or exit other than the points of entry or exit prescribed in terms of this Act.

+(9) The executive officer or an official who has been-

+- (a) delegated for this purpose under this Act; or - (b) declared to be a peace officer under section 334(1)(a) of the Criminal 25 Procedure Act, 1977 (Act No. 55 of 1977), may issue an admission of guilt fine not exceeding R2500, as prescribed, to anyone who contravenes the provisions of sections 4 and 7.

+(10) For the purpose of this section, "detain" means keeping a consignment in official custody or confinement as a phytosanitary measure.

-Orders with regards to land
+Orders with regard to land

-- 7. (1) The executive officer may, by written order, which must be served in the prescribed manner, instruct a user of land to observe or carry out the provisions of a particular control measure on or with respect to any quarantine area or regulated area determined in that order. - (2) Such an order may provide that anything required in terms of the order, must be done or omitted in the manner or within or during the period mentioned in it. - (3) The executive officer may, upon application by the user of land concerned and against payment of the prescribed fees, if any, withdraw or amend an order, and for that purpose carry out the necessary inspection of the quarantine area or regulated area.
+7. (1) The executive officer may, by written order, which must be served in the prescribed manner, instruct a user of land to observe or carry out the provisions of a particular control measure on or with respect to any quarantine area or regulated area determined in that order.

+(2) Such an order may provide that anything required in terms of the order, must be done or omitted in the manner or within or during the period mentioned in it.

+(3) The executive officer may, upon application by the user of land concerned and against payment of the prescribed fees, if any, withdraw or amend an order, and for that purpose carry out the necessary inspection of the quarantine area or regulated area.